-Will The EPA Reject A Pesticide, Or Its Own Scientific Evidence?
+EPA Decides Not To Ban A Pesticide, Despite Its Own Evidence Of Risk

 Food For Thought

-Will The EPA Reject A Pesticide, Or Its Own Scientific Evidence?
+EPA Decides Not To Ban A Pesticide, Despite Its Own Evidence Of Risk

-Scott Pruitt, the new leader of the Environmental Protection Agency, is facing a quandary.
+Update 7:06 P.M.
+Eastern: The EPA says it's reversing course and keeping this pesticide on the market.
+More details coming soon.

 A federal court has ordered him to decide by midnight on Friday whether to ban a pesticide called chlorpyrifos.
 The Obama administration proposed this ban back in 2015.